JustPerush/softarex-test-project/README.md

 I am studying the technologies with which the project should be made (now **React**).
-The basic functionality that is found in most React projects (*adding, deleting, sorting, searching, hooks and custom hooks, pagination, React router, component lifecycle, working with the server (Axios) and other React features*) studying right now
+The basic functionality that is found in most React projects (*adding, deleting, sorting, searching, hooks and custom hooks, pagination, React router, component lifecycle, working with the server (Axios) and other React features*) studying right now.

 The dev environment, the bundler (**[Vite](https://vitejs.dev/guide/)**) are also set up and the application structure is made.